fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

 you don't have to worry installing it to the java library path.

-The HawtJNI build process will take care of implementing your `simple` jni library by using some maven tooling which we will cover in the next example.
+The HawtJNI build process will take care of implementing your `simple` jni library by using some Maven tooling which we will cover in the next example.

 ### Building with Maven